bio-raum/FooDMe2/docs/usage.md

 ### Benchmarking

 It is possible to benchmark the pipelines performance against a set of known samples (e.g. for validation).
 Therefore, predicted and expected components will be matched in a 'least distance' manner.
-A match will be deemed positive if the clast common ancestor of both components is at a maximum given rank and it's predicted (and expected) proportion in the sample is at least at a certain threshold.
+A match will be deemed positive if the last common ancestor of both components is at a maximum given rank and it's predicted (and expected) proportion in the sample is at least at a certain threshold.

 Benchmarking is activated by providing following arguments: